rish-16/model-boosting/adaboost/README.md

 # AdaBoost
-Implementation of Adaptive Boosting that weights weak learners to provide a consensus-based prediction.
+Implementation of Discrete Adaptive Boosting that weights weak learners to provide a consensus-based prediction.

 ## Performance
 With 400 weak learners (Decision Trees with max. depth of 2), we reach an accuracy of ~65% on the Breast Cancer dataset.
 Here's the error bar for each classifier: